 This course examines key issues in making exhibitions today, including historical precedents, theories, techniques, audience, collaboration, context, new technologies, and the relationship of exhibitions to changes in the fields they present.
 Students will critically analyze exhibitions as entities, evaluating them in relationship to stated aims; recognize sources of influence and interest and relating exhibitions to institutional contexts; and discern goals for programs.
-In class, all will learn the steps necessary to building exhibitions from idea conception and planning to promotion and production.
+In class, all will learn steps necessary for developing exhibitions, from idea conception and planning, to evaluation.